yogensia/korean-lady-discord-bot/scripts/_COMMANDS.md

 Please remember to not use it to spam the server, if you're going to use it a lot make sure to do so in the spam channel, thanks!

+Note that this documentation is for legacy commands (typed as a text message).
+For the new slash commands, start typing `/` and follow on screen instructions provided by Discord.

 ## Command List

 Below you can see the full list of available commands.